 - Bring individual powder packets to jazz up regular water

-From August 23 to August 31, to eat only 100% raw foods while on vacation at Disney.
-This included the road trip there, all day at the parks, prepared meals in our condo, eating out at restaurants and the road trip back home while the rest of my family ate delicious vegan foods…right. in. front. of. me. for an entire week.
+From August 23 to August 31, to eat only 100% raw, vegan, gluten-free, paleo and clean foods while on vacation at Disney.
+This included the road trip there, all day at the parks, prepared meals in our condo, eating out at restaurants and the road trip back home while the rest of my family ate delicious vegan foods...right. in. front. of. me. for an entire week.

-For all my efforts, the best part of all…not only did I not gain any “vacation weight”, but I lost 3 pounds in one week!
-That works for me!
+For all my efforts, the best part of all...not only did I not gain any "vacation weight", but I lost 3 pounds in one week!
+And that works for me! 🙂

 Hi, I'm Karielyn!
 I'm the published cookbook author of CLEAN DESSERTS and content creator of The Healthy Family and Home™ website since 2012.
 I specialize in creating easy, healthy plant-based and Medical Medium® compliant recipes that are gluten-free + vegan and made with clean, real food ingredients that you can feel good about eating.